-DWR is responsible for implementing SGMA and is providing support to local agencies through guidance and facilitation and technical services.
-In addition, DWR is responsible for reviewing submitted GSPs and to determine if the GSP is adequate.
+DWR is responsible for overseeing and implementing SGMA and provides support to local agencies through best management practices, engagement, facilitation, and technical services.
 If local agencies do not meet deadlines or are not managing groundwater sustainably, the SWRCB may intervene and initiate the "State Backstop" process.